jeremymartinez01/Real_Estate_agency_console/README.md

 # Real_Estate_agency_console
-En Agencia se encuentran los usuarios y las propiedades
+This program implements the basic operations of a real state agency

+It Has 3 types of users: Administrator, client and agent

+- Administrator credentials #1

+  * User: admin
-Administrador= Usuario: admin, Password: admin
+  * Password: admin

+- Client credentials #1

+  * User: eauria
-Cliente 1= Usuario: eauria, Password: 123
+  * Password: 123

+- Agent credentials #1

+  * User: wgcotera
-Agente 1=Usuario: wgcotera, Password: aeiou
+  * Password: aeiou

+- Agent credentials #2

+  * User: jjmartinez
-Agente 2=Usuario: jjmartinez, Password: a1e2
+  * Password: a1e2

-En el paquete sistema, se encuentra el Main desde ahí se inicia
+In the package "sistema" is the Main class to Run the project